+"It Pays To Look Well"

 YELLOW JOURNALISM

+(Continued from Page 1)

 these times it can serve one of the

-worthiest places in our daily exist-
+worthlest places in our daily existence.

-ence.
 It can rise above the keyhole

 and straighten its back.
 With the

-nation at war, a far greater burden has been placed on the journalistic field.
-Its duty is to truthfully, accurately and rapidly pass on events which are happening across the span and curve of the earth and do this with a maximum of authority and a sumption and no time for fly-weight crystal gazing.
-The American Newspaper can serve in this era as never before if the guise of skullduggery is minimum of sensationalistic color.
+nation at war, a far greater burden has been placed on the journalistic

+field.
+Its duty is to truthfully, accurately and rapidly pass on events

+which are happening across the span

+and curve of the earth and do this

+with a maximum of authority and a

+This is no time for free-lance assumption and no time for fly-weight

+crystal gazing.
+The American Newspaper can serve in this era as never

+before if the guise of skullduggery is

+dropped.

+minimum of sensationalistic color.